michaelmacinnis/oh/README.md

 ﻿oh
 ==

 Oh is a Unix shell written in Go.
-Like the rc shell, oh is similar in spirit but different in detail from other Unix shells.
+It is similar in spirit but different in detail from other Unix shells.

 Oh extends the shell's programming language features without sacrificing the shell's interactive features.
 The following commands behave as expected: